IzabellaLopes/pokemon-card-catcher/README.md

 ## Testing

-Please refer to [TESTING.md](TESTING.md) file for all testing carried out.
+Please refer to [TESTING.md](TESTING.md) file for a comprehensive overview of all conducted testing procedures.

 ### Solved Bugs